cloudposse/terraform-aws-components/modules/account-settings/README.md

 **Stack Level**: Global

 Here's an example snippet for how to use this component.
-It's suggested to apply this component to all accounts, so put this snippet in each account's global stack (E.g. `gbl-root.yaml`, `gbl-devplatform.yaml`, `gbl-identity.yaml`, etc.)
+It's suggested to apply this component to all accounts, so create a file `stacks/catalog/account-settings.yaml` with the following content and then import that file in each account's global stack (overriding any parameters as needed):

-When defining `service_quotas`, they can be referenced by either their `quota_name` or `quota_code` which can be derived from the AWS Service Quotas API.
-The `awscli` is one way to accomplish this: `aws service-quotas list-service-quotas --service-code vpc`.

 ```yaml
 components: